-Offered in: 10-12
+Offered In: 10-12 Credits: 1.5 Level: AP/GT

-Credits: 1.5 Level: AP/GT Prerequisites: Biology and Chemistry Co-requisite: Night Lab SC351L (.5 local weighted GPA credit)
+Prerequisites: Biology and Chemistry Co-requisite: Night Lab SC351L (.5 local weighted GPA credit)

-AP Biology is an introductory collegelevel biology course.
+Description: AP Biology is an introductory college- level biology course.
 Students cultivate their understanding of biology through inquiry-based investigations as they explore the following topics: evolution, cellular processes - energy and communication, genetics, information transfer, ecology, and interactions.
 The course is based on four big ideas, which encompass core scientific principles, theories, and processes that cut across traditional boundaries and provide a broad way of thinking about living organisms and biological systems.
 Laboratory experience is heavily emphasized and is designed to familiarize the students with some of the most recent techniques and processes currently used in scientific research.
 Laboratory work has an emphasis on inquiry-based investigations.
 Investigations require students to ask questions, make observations and predictions, design experiments, analyze data, and construct arguments in a collaborative setting, where they direct and monitor their progress.
 This course requires a two-hour lab one evening per week.
 The focus of this course is preparation for successful completion of the AP Exam in May.
+Beginning with the cohort class of 2024, this course with only by offered as a 1.0 credit course and will not include a co-requisite night lab.